Asset Integrity Management - Mechanical Integrity

 Overview

-APM Mechanical Integrity, part of GE Vernova’s Asset Performance Management (APM), equips organizations with an integrated set of tools to enable a closed loop mechanical integrity program across the enterprise.
-The solution allows users to:
+APM Mechanical Integrity, an asset integrity management software part of GE Vernova’s Asset Performance Management (APM) suite, equips organizations with an integrated set of tools to enable a closed loop mechanical integrity program across the enterprise.
+This asset integrity management solution allows users to:

 • Rank equipment based on risk using globally accepted methodologies (RBI 580, 581)